CORONAVIRUS: Latest updates here.

-You can catch Robert Earl Keen at The Castle Theatre in Bloomington, showing May 19, 2021More info Book tickets
+You can catch Robert Earl Keen at The Aztec Theatre in San Antonio, showing Dec 17, 2021More info Book tickets

 Texan born-and-bred Keen was one of the large contingent of talented songwriters who emerged in Texas in the 1980s and '90s, and struck an unusual balance between sensitive story-portraits ("Corpus Christi Bay") and raucous barroom style ("That Buckin' Song").
 These two song types in Keen's early output were both characterized by a sarcastic and ironic sense of humor that strongly influenced other early practitioners of alternative country music.